top of page

 All entries should be made in accordance with the instructions in the class details for each Show.

-There are no fees for Shows.
+There are no fees for entering the Shows.

-5. Number of Entries Allowed.
+6. Number of Entries Allowed

 No competitor may enter more than one exhibit in any class.

-6. Acceptance of Entries.
+7. Acceptance of Entries

 The Committee reserves the right to refuse any entry, and in event of such refusal it is not required to give any reason or explanation.

-Times are shown with each show.
-Any exhibitor who requires assistance to carry entries from the car park (or vice versa) should speak to a Committee member/Show Steward.
+Staging times are shown with each show.
+Any exhibitor who requires assistance to carry entries from the car park (or vice versa) should speak to a committee member/Show Steward.
 Exhibitors may use their own "containers" but care should be taken to ensure that these do not infringe the class requirements.
 The Society has a supply of vases for use in the Flower Sections which are available for use during the show only.
 They must not be removed from the hall.
 Whilst prime responsibility for ensuring that entries conform to class requirements rests with the exhibitor, committee members and/or Show Stewards will give assistance during staging wherever possible.
 Exhibits which may need to be moved for staging purposes will be done by Committee/Show Stewards only.
 At the end of the staging period all persons must leave the Show premises with the exception of those on duty or those detained by the Show Manager.

-8. Naming of Exhibits.
+9. Naming of Exhibits

 It would be appreciated by the public and assist the Judges if, where possible, exhibitor name the varieties of their exhibits.
 Plain white cards 8cm x 3cm must be used and block letters are recommended.